All West End & London Theatre Venues

 Seating Capacity: 588

-There has always been a theatre under the arches of the charing cross station but this Theatre has been constructed only in 2011.
-This theatre has undergone three name changes and now it is called Charring Cross because of its cosy productions.
+There has always been a theatre under the Charing Cross station's arches, but this theatre was constructed only in 2011.
+This theatre has undergone three name changes and is now called Charring Cross because of its cosy productions.

 Opening Date: 1936